-Upon completion of a satisfactory background check, the student is required to submit the following documentation to CastleBranch.
+Upon completion of a satisfactory background check, the student is required to submit the following documentation to CastleBranch or Viewpoint Screening.

-- o Due Dates - o Prelicensure BSN All documentation is due by July 1st. - o RN to BSN students (Fall admission) July 15th - o RN to BSN students (Spring admission) December 1st - o RN to BSN students (Summer admission) May 1st
+- o Due Dates - o Prelicensure BSN - Juniors All documentation is due the beginning of the Summer II term. - Seniors and returning students All documentation is due August 1st. - o RN to BSN students (Fall admission) July 15th - o RN to BSN students (Spring admission) December 1st - o RN to BSN students (Summer admission) May 1st

 The State of Arkansas requires certain immunizations for all students regardless of program or track.
-All full- and part-time undergraduate students are required to complete the new student immunization/certification requirements outlined below through https://www.castlebranch.com/ (Initiated by code NE62all/NE62rntobsn)
+All full- and part-time undergraduate students are required to complete the new student immunization/certification requirements outlined below.